 Select the four corners icon in the top left to expand the map to full screen.

-Select the tiles icon in the top right to select a different base map.
-There are a number of options available.
+Select the tiles icon in the top right to select a different base map from the popup list.
+There are a number of base map options available.

 The Document Library (DL) is a portal through which a wide range of Parish Council documents can be accessed.
 The documents are stored in a number of locations and the DL enables them to be accessed from a single point.